Before you begin your application

-If you work outside of the schedule you set up with your employer or during reported intermittent hours, you will not receive leave payments for that week.
+If you work outside of the schedule you set up with your employer or during reported intermittent hours, you will not receive benefit payments for that week.

-If you’re on a continuous leave schedule, you cannot work during any part of your leave.
+- If you are on a continuous leave schedule, you cannot work during any part of your leave.

-If you’re on a reduced leave schedule, you can work during the schedule you set up with your employer.
+- If you are on a reduced leave schedule, you can work during the schedule you set up with your employer.

-If you’re on an intermittent leave schedule, you cannot receive PFML payments for hours when you are working for your employer.
+- If you are on an intermittent leave schedule, you cannot receive PFML payments for hours when you are working for your employer.

 If you already started your leave

-If you already started your leave but haven’t applied for PFML benefits, you can apply for benefits within 90 calendar days (counting weekends and any holidays) of when you started your leave.
-For example, if your leave begins on January 1 and ends in February 28, you must complete your application before April 1.
+If you already started your leave but have not applied for PFML benefits, you can apply for benefits within ninety (90) calendar days (counting weekends and any holidays) of when you started your leave.
+For example, if your leave begins on January 1 and ends on February 28, you must complete your application before April 1.